• Search Search Please fill out this field.

 Here's a simple-but-powerful cover letter introduction template to use as an example: Dear [First Name], I was excited to come across the [Job Title] position at [Company Name].
 As a [Current Job Title] with [# of Years] years of experience, I have become competent in [Relevant Skills & Job-Related Abilities].

-18. How to Address a Cover Letter (With Examples)
+18. How to Start a Cover Letter (Examples Included)

 21. How To Address a Cover Letter Without a Name in 5 Steps